nniksa91/maldet-scan-report/README.md

-Script will scan the directori to which it's set up
+Script will scan the directory to which it's set up